siddhi-io/siddhi-store-mongodb/README.md

 ## Dependencies

-There are no other dependencies needed for this extension.
+MongoDB connector jar should be added to the runtime.
+For installing third party connectors on various Siddhi execution environments refer Siddhi documentation section on <a target="_blank" href="https://siddhi.io/redirect/add-extensions.html">adding third party libraries</a>.

 ## Installation

-For installing this extension on various siddhi execution environments refer Siddhi documentation section on <a target="_blank" href="https://siddhi.io/redirect/add-extensions.html">adding extensions</a>.
+For installing this extension on various Siddhi execution environments refer Siddhi documentation section on <a target="_blank" href="https://siddhi.io/redirect/add-extensions.html">adding extensions</a>.

 ## Running Integration tests in docker containers(Optional)